Pysched/MS3-DM/README.md

 I used GitHub for my version control and Heroku to host the live version of my project.
 To deploy my website to Heroku, I used the following steps:

 1. Created the app in Heroku.
-2. Ran the `sudo snap install --classic heroku` command in the terminal window to instal heroku in my local workspace.
+2. Run the `snap install --classic heroku` command in the terminal window to instal heroku in my local workspace.
-3. Ran the `heroku login --interactive` command in the terminal window and entered my credentials to login to Heroku.
+3. Ran the `heroku login` command in the terminal window and entered my credentials to login to Heroku.
 4. Added and committed the files to Git using the `git add .` and `git commit -m ""` commands in the terminal window.
 5. Linked the Heroku app as the remote master branch using the following command in the terminal window: